 Camellia japonica, Japanese camellia, Zones 7-9.
 The most beautiful of the winter flowering shrubs, these queens of the winter/spring garden, depending on cultivar, location and the weather, bloom anywhere from late fall to mid spring in milder parts of the country.
 C. japonica has larger leaves than C. sasanqua and grows larger overall.
 Some early season bloomers will sometimes be caught by a late freeze.
-Colors are white, pale to deep pink, red--even a few yellows--and there are several variegated cultivars.
+Colors are white, pale to deep pink, red--even a few yellows--and there are numerous variegated cultivars.
 'Rebel Yell' is pictured.
-Some of the best places in the country to see camellias are the headquarters of the American Camellia Society at Massee Lane Gardens in Fort Valley, Georgia, Norfolk Botanical Gardens in Norfolk,Virginia, and the Huntington Gardens in Pasadena, California.
+Some of the best places in the country to see camellias are the headquarters of the American Camellia Society at Massee Lane Gardens in Fort Valley, Georgia, Norfolk Botanical Gardens in Norfolk,Virginia, the South Carolina Botanical Garden in Clemson, and the Huntington Gardens in Pasadena, California.
 Click here for more information and pictures of favorite cultivars of Camellia japonica.

 Chaenomeles speciosa, flowering quince, Zones 4-8.
 Flowering quince stands out in the late winter or early spring garden in mostly rather loud coral, orange or red flowers.
 There are white and double forms also.
 To me, the prettiest one is 'Toyo-Nishiki' which has white, soft pink and deep pink blooms on the same plant.
 It has a softer, more refined look.
-Plant it where you needs a splash of early color, but where it will be unobtrusive the rest of the year perhaps in a mixed shrub border.
+Though for a bolder look, try 'Orange Storm' Plant it where you need a splash of early color, but where it will be unobtrusive the rest of the year perhaps in a mixed shrub border.

 Erica carnea, winter heath, Zones 5-7.
 This small evergreen makes a lovely ground cover for northern zones with its winter flowers in colors of white, pink, mauve, purple and red.